 Year Group Expectations.

-Every child has their own sketch book, which will be a personal record for pieces of Art and Design and Design and Technology work.
+Every child has their own Art and Design & Technology log book, which will be a personal record for pieces of Art and Design and Technology work.
 This book will have evidence of the skills and processes taught, finished pieces, and photographs of models or displays.